Personalized Graph-Based Retrieval for Large Language Models: Personalized Graph-based Benchmark for LLMs

-\paragraph{Task 9: \tnin.} Recent advancements in sentiment analysis have utilized graph structures to enhance sentiment prediction \cite{zhang-etal-2023-sentiment-analysis, kertkeidkachorn-shirai-2023-sentiment}.
-This task focuses on predicting ratings within an ordinal classification framework, assigning values from 1 to 5.
-To generate a user-product review rating \( i_{\text{rating}} \), we use the target user’s product review \( i_{\text{text}} \), the corresponding title \( i_{\text{title}} \), and additional reviews \( P_i \) as context.
-The dataset is constructed from the Amazon Reviews dataset \cite{hou2024bridging}.
+\paragraph{Task 9: \tnin.} Predicting personalized product ratings involves understanding sentiment, user bias, and historical feedback.
+This task formulates rating prediction as an ordinal classification problem, where the model predicts \( i_{\text{rating}} \in \{1, 2, 3, 4, 5\} \) based on the user’s review text \( i_{\text{text}} \), title \( i_{\text{title}} \), and additional profile context \( P_i \).
+The dataset is constructed from Amazon Reviews~\cite{hou2024bridging}.

-\paragraph{Task 10: \tten.} Guest reviews often address multiple aspects of hotel experiences, which are typically framed as multi-label classification problems \cite{fehle-etal-2023-aspect}.
-This task adapts this aspect to evaluating personalized bias lodging scores.
-We define a user’s hotel experience rating \( i_{\text{rating}} \) based on their hotel experience story \( i_{\text{text}} \) and the summary \( i_{\text{title}} \), with additional context from \( P_i \).
-The dataset is derived from the Hotel Reviews dataset \cite{datafiniti2017hotel}.
+\paragraph{Task 10: \tten.} Hotel ratings often reflect nuanced factors such as location, cleanliness, and service.
+This task models hotel experience rating \( i_{\text{rating}} \) prediction as a classification problem based on the user’s review story \( i_{\text{text}} \), summary \( i_{\text{title}} \), and surrounding review context \( P_i \).
+Data: Datafiniti Hotel Reviews~\cite{datafiniti2017hotel}.

-\paragraph{Task 11: \tele.} Exploring sentiment across different domains highlights variations in writing quality and the factors influencing sentiment \cite{yu-etal-2021-cross}.
-This task investigates domain-specific variations by assigning a numerical feedback rating \(i_{\text{rating}}\) to a target stylized user review.
-The input includes the stylized review text \(i_{\text{text}}\) and title \(i_{\text{title}}\).
-The dataset is constructed from the Datafiniti Product Database on Grammar and Online Product Reviews \cite{datafiniti2018grammar}.
+\paragraph{Task 11: \tele.} Cross-domain sentiment prediction explores how writing quality and sentiment expression vary across platforms~\cite{yu-etal-2021-cross}.
+This task assigns a numerical feedback rating \( i_{\text{rating}} \) to a stylized user review using the input review text \( i_{\text{text}} \), review title \( i_{\text{title}} \), and personalized context \( P_i \).
+The dataset is taken from the Datafiniti Product Database on Grammar and Online Product Reviews~\cite{datafiniti2018grammar}.

-\paragraph{Task 12: \ttwe.} Sentiment analysis has proven effective at the sentence level when applied in Portuguese \cite{de-araujo-etal-2024-chatgpt}.
-However, this task extends beyond simple sentences to explore variability in Brazilian product reviews by generating a Portuguese user-product rating \(i_{\text{rating}}\) for a targeted review by considering both the review text \(i_{\text{text}}\) and the review title \(i_{\text{title}}\) as context.
-We construct the dataset from B2W-Reviews \cite{real2019b2w}.
+\paragraph{Task 12: \ttwe.} While sentence-level sentiment classification in Portuguese has seen success~\cite{de-araujo-etal-2024-chatgpt}, this task extends to full review-level sentiment modeling in a multilingual setting.
+The model predicts a Portuguese user-product rating \( i_{\text{rating}} \) using both the review text \( i_{\text{text}} \), the title \( i_{\text{title}} \), and additional user-item interactions \( P_i \).
+We construct this dataset using B2W-Reviews~\cite{real2019b2w}.